-Though the competition clichés may also never vanish absolutely, many attendees are embracing an individuality that reflects a bigger shift in the fashion industry.
-Woods, Ferreira, and Mitchell’s choice to forgo Coachella’s unofficial get dressed code might also be non-public, but these models are more widely amazing in the ways they make the maximum predictable activities their own.
+Though the competition clichés may also never vanish absolutely, many attendees embrace individuality that reflects a bigger shift in the fashion industry.
+Woods, Ferreira, and Mitchell’s choice to forgo Coachella’s unofficial get-dressed code might also be non-public.
+Still, these models are more widely amazing in how they make the maximum predictable activities their own.
 That’s something worth noting, whether or not you’re competition-bound or no longer.